-Every stall at the night market in JB tends to be a bit clusters, but the good thing is the market is usually sheltered so no need to worry when it rains, the bad is tend to be muggy due to air circulation are restricted.
-The food are usually towards healthy direction by having less oily and salty.
+Every stall at the night market in JB tends to be a bit crowded, but fortunately the market is usually sheltered so no need to worry when it rain — though it’s always a good idea to bring an umbrella with you.

 All sort of foods and drinks that you can’t find in Singapore can be found in Malaysia.
-Some vendors like Asam Laksa, Fried Kuey Teow offer table & chair for “Dine’in” but usually hardly can find a seat due to the limited space and often overly crowded especially during the weekend and holiday season.
+Some vendors that sell Asam Laksa and Fried Kuey Teow offer table & chair for “Dine’in” but it can be difficult to get a seat due to the limited and oftenly crowded space especially during the weekend and holiday season.

-Take note if you bring along kids, first stretch of the pasar malam near the mall only have one side of stalls and there’re cars moving in the opposite direction, just be vigilant and ensure your belongings are secured.
+Take note if you bring along kids, the first stretch of the pasar malam near the mall only has one side of stalls and there’re cars moving in the opposite direction, just be vigilant and ensure your belongings are secured.

 Hope you could get rid of Monday Blue by going to this pasar malam for all the food and stuff there that might excite you.

-Public Bus from CIQ JB to KSL:
+Public Bus from CIQ JB Sentral to KSL:

-There’s this popular mobile stall that selling traditional assorted Kueh at every competitive price about RM0.60 each.
+Those who have been to this pasar malam would know about the famous kueh stall that sells traditional assorted Kueh at a very competitive price which is about RM0.60 each.

-They will pack up and drive off the van before sunset, so act fast if you want to buy.
-The stall is the lane near the Pondok Bit Polis, behind season’s cafe.
+Before 6PM, they will start to pack up and leave the pasar malam before sunset, so it is highly suggested for you to come early if you wish to buy some of their kueh.
+The stall is the lane near the Pondok Bit Polis, behind Season’s cafe.

-There’s a food street between Jalan Dedap 21 & 22.
-Minutes walking distance from the pasar malam.
-The Roasted Duck Rice and Fried Kway Teow is worth trying!
+There’s also a very famous food street between Jalan Dedap 21 & Jalan Dedap 22 which is a walking distance from the pasar malam.
+The Roasted Duck Rice and Fried Kway Teow are worth trying!

-With just only 5 mins driving to the night market from the Bukit Indah Aeon Mall and 10 mins driving from Legoland.
-Located in the residential area with one row of shophouse stretches around 220m with about 30 stalls.
+With just 6 mins driving to the night market from the Bukit Indah Aeon Mall, this pasar malam is located in the residential area with one row of shophouse stretches around 220m with about 30 stalls and very limited parking.

 This night market mostly caters to the local community of Malay, Chinese, and Indian as It offers a variety of local delight at a very affordable price.